-This brief article wants to document the state of the art of the English School of International Relations.
-As a matter of fact, next year will mark the 35th anniversary of one of the most famous antagonistic quotes in the discipline of International Relations (henceforth IR).
-In 1981, in the pages of the Review of International Studies, Roy Jones argued for the 'closure' of the English School, due to its lack of coherence as a research programme, the vagueness of its aims, the poorness of its methodology and the disputable status of the School as a 'theory' (Jones 1981).
+2016 marks the 35th anniversary of one of the most famous antagonistic quotes in the discipline of International Relations (henceforth IR).
+In 1981, in the pages of the Review of International Studies, Roy Jones argued for the 'closure' of the English School, due to its lack of coherence as a research programme, the vagueness of its aims, the poorness of its methodology and the disputable status of the School as a 'theory'.1

-Today, not only is the School still open, but it has strengthened its position in academia and academies,[1] it is in dialogue both with other theories in IR and with other disciplines outside the domain of IR, it is becoming more and more fertile in terms of research programme and output, it is in tune with contemporary events and it is even rediscovering its original historical vein.
+Today, not only is the School still open but it has strengthened its position in academia and academies,2 it is in dialogue both with other theories in IR and with other disciplines outside the domain of IR, it is becoming more and more fertile in terms of research programme and output, it is in tune with contemporary events and it is even rediscovering its original historical vein.

-Proof of this may be found in the following elements: a compendium published for the International Studies Association (ISA) (Navari and Green 2014), a new introductory book published by Barry Buzan (Buzan 2014), an increase in membership in the English School section of the ISA and the establishment of four fully operative working groups with world-wide membership: on the Institutions of International Society, on Regional International Societies, on Solidarism and Pluralism in International Society, and on the History of International Society.
+Proof of this may be found in the following elements: a compendium published for the International Studies Association (ISA),3 a new introductory book published by Barry Buzan,4 an increase in membership in the English School section of the ISA and the establishment of four fully operative working groups with world-wide membership: on the Institutions of International Society, on Regional International Societies, on Solidarism and Pluralism in International Society, and on the History of International Society.

-Without neglecting significant criticism and legitimate disagreements on some of the tenets of the theory (Finnemore 2001; Copeland 2003; Spegele 2005), the turning point of the revitalisation of this school of thought (I have chosen this term to satisfy also those allergic to theory not concerned with strict causation) is a famous paper presented by Barry Buzan at the British International Studies Association (BISA) (Buzan 1999).
-Since then, the English School has engaged with numerous debates within IR, and has been able to provide insightful contributions and additional research material to both young and established scholars.
-Here, I will focus on the most recent ones.
+Without neglecting significant criticism and legitimate disagreements on some of the tenets of the theory,5 the turning point of the revitalisation of this school of thought (I have chosen this term to satisfy also those allergic to theory not concerned with strict causation) is a famous paper presented by Barry Buzan at the British International Studies Association (BISA).6 Since then, the English School has engaged with numerous debates within IR and been able to provide insightful contributions and additional research material to both young and established scholars.
+In this chapter, I will focus on the most recent ones.